platform-experience/serviceportal-widget-library/highcharts/pe-bar-chart/README.md

 ## Configuration

-This is a update for joe
+This is a update for joe.
+He says it will work this time